A unique health and fitness programme for schools wanting more students to be more active, fitter and healthier.

 These challenges look at ways to improve cognitive skills and stress levels, solve problems and plan a healthy future for themselves and others.

-Purchase from as little as $99 plus GST, allowing you to roll out Mission 1 and 2 to an unlimited number of students at your school!
-Most of the challenges utilize readily accessible items and completing a Mission needn’t involve any additional expenditure.
+Purchase from as little as $99 plus GST.
+This one off amount allows you to roll out Mission 1 and 2 to an unlimited number of students at your school!
+Most of the challenges also utilize readily accessible items.

 Easy to roll out